 Here, we followed the convention to restrict the matrix entries to rational complex numbers.
 This avoids the unnecessary complications from an infinite center $U(1)$ yielding a finite group with minimal center $Z(\Cl(n))=Z(\mathcal{P}_n)\simeq \Z_4$.
 The Clifford group can equivalently be defined in a less conceptual but more constructive manner: It is the subgroup of $\U(2^n)$ generated by $\mathrm{CX}$, the controlled not gate, the Hadamard gate $H$ and the phase gate $S$.

 For this work, the $t$-th diagonal representation of the Clifford group, defined as

 will be of major importance.
-It acts naturally on the Hilbert space $((\C^2)^{\otimes n})^{\otimes t}$ which can be seen as $t$ copies of a $n$-qubit system.
+It acts naturally on the Hilbert space $((\C^2)^{\otimes n})^{\otimes t}$ which can be seen as $t$ copies of an $n$-qubit system.
 However, it will turn out that the operators commuting with this representation naturally factorize with respect to a different tensor structure on this Hilbert space, namely $((\C^2)^{\otimes t})^{\otimes n}\simeq ((\C^2)^{\otimes n})^{\otimes t}$.
 Because of the different exponents, it should be clear from the context which tensor structure is meant.
-We will make ubiquitous use of the description of the commutant of the diagonal representation in terms of \emph{stochastic Lagrangian subspaces} \cite{gross2017schur}: \begin{definition}[Stochastic Lagrangian subspaces] Consider the quadratic form $\mathfrak q:\mathbb{Z}^{2t}_2\to \mathbb{Z}_{4}$ defined as $\mathfrak q(x,y):= x\cdot x-y\cdot y \mod{4}$.
-The set $\Sigma_{t,t}$ denotes the set of all subspaces $T\subseteq \mathbb{Z}^{2t}_2$ being subject to the following properties: \begin{enumerate} \item T is totally $\mathfrak q$-isotropic: $x\cdot x=y\cdot y \mod{4}$ for all $(x,y)\in T$. \item T has dimension $t$ (the maximum dimension compatible with total isotropicity). \item T is \emph{stochastic}: $(1,\dots, 1)\in T$. \end{enumerate} \end{definition} We call elements in $\Sigma_{t,t}$ \textit{stochastic Lagrangian subspaces}.
+We will make ubiquitous use of the description of the commutant of the diagonal representation in terms of \emph{stochastic Lagrangian sub-spaces} \cite{gross2017schur}: \begin{definition}[Stochastic Lagrangian sub-spaces] Consider the quadratic form $\mathfrak q:\mathbb{Z}^{2t}_2\to \mathbb{Z}_{4}$ defined as $\mathfrak q(x,y):= x\cdot x-y\cdot y \mod{4}$.
+The set $\Sigma_{t,t}$ denotes the set of all sub-spaces $T\subseteq \mathbb{Z}^{2t}_2$ being subject to the following properties: \begin{enumerate} \item T is totally $\mathfrak q$-isotropic: $x\cdot x=y\cdot y \mod{4}$ for all $(x,y)\in T$. \item T has dimension $t$ (the maximum dimension compatible with total isotropicity). \item T is \emph{stochastic}: $(1,\dots, 1)\in T$. \end{enumerate} \end{definition} We call elements in $\Sigma_{t,t}$ \textit{stochastic Lagrangian sub-spaces}.
 We have

 With this notion, we can now state the following key theorem from Ref.~\cite{gross2017schur}. \begin{theorem}[\cite{gross2017schur}] If $n\geq t-1$, then the commutant $\tau^{(t)}(\Cl(n))'$ of the $t$-th diagonal representation of the Clifford group is spanned by the linearly independent operators $r(T)^{\otimes n}$, where $T\in \Sigma_{t,t}$ and